Coinbase VS Bitstamp: Cryptocurrency Exchange Comparison

 - $2.99 for a transaction worth from $52.00 up to $78.05

 Transactions over $201 are charged at a variable fee of 1.49%, added to the transaction total.
-The fees for credit and debit cards are on the higher end of the scale, with a variable of 3.99% for transactions starting at $78.06 and moving up.
-Bank deposits come at no charge, while withdrawals cost $0.15.
+The deposit fees for debit cards are on the higher end of the scale, with a variable of 3.99% for transactions starting at $78.06 and moving up.
+Bank deposits (ACH) come at no charge, while withdrawals cost $0.15.

-It’s good to keep in mind that certain countries like Australia, Canada, and Singapore for example, can only use credit or debit cards to complete the payment.
+It’s good to keep in mind that certain countries like Australia, Canada, and Singapore for example, can only use debit cards to complete the payment.

 With Bitstamp, EUR SEPA deposits are free, while withdrawals have a 0.90€ fee.
 For users trading outside of the EU, the international deposits come with a minimum fee of 7.5 USD/EUR or a 0.05% fee applied.
 The withdrawals have a higher fee of 0.09%.
 Bitstamp also allows you to pay with credit cards, but, naturally, the fees that go with this payment method are much higher, around 5%.